Supported Shoulderstand

 • Promotes recovery from colds and sinus infections

-• Helps to reduce inflammation of the intestines
+• Helps reduce inflammation of the intestines

 • Encourages regular bowel movements

-• Aids your body in recovering faster from urinary tract disorders, hernias and hemorrhoids
+• Aids your body in recovering faster from urinary tract disorders, hernias, and hemorrhoids

 • Promotes health of the reproductive organs